Scottypettersen/Porfolio2/README.md

 # Andrew Kazanis – Portfolio Website

-This is my personal portfolio site created for Web Design I at Eastern Washington University.
-It showcases a selection of my design work and projects built during the course.
+This is my personal portfolio site.
+It showcases a selection of my design work and projects.

-With the help of Colin’s class and tools like AI, I was able to bring this site to life and create a space to share my creative work.
 This project includes real, published websites, as well as personal design experiments and client-based work.

 ## 🔗 Live Projects